goldman-gp-ebi/SWAMPy/README.md

 - Command line switch to delete the temporary folders.

-- Keep track of progress on the bowtie2 stuff so that you can see your progress e.g. "genome 1/3 completed."

 - For the loop of reads, each time it's on the outer loop (of genomes) keep track.

-- In the logging remove the dataframe head parts.

 ## Aknowledgements